LiskArchive/lisk-sdk/sdk/README.md

 - Update Lisk-BFT for interoperability
 - Update block header format

-To learn more about the Lisk Interoperability and the current development status, check out [Lisk Improvement Proposal](https://github.com/LiskHQ/lips), [Research Forum](https://research.lisk.com/), [Lisk interoperability solution blog](https://lisk.com/blog/research/lisk-interoperability-solution-published) and [development board](https://github.com/orgs/LiskHQ/projects/10/views/4).
+To learn more about the Lisk Interoperability and the current development status, check out [Lisk Improvement Proposal](https://github.com/LiskHQ/lips), [Research Forum](https://research.lisk.com/), [Lisk interoperability solution blog](https://lisk.com/blog/research/lisk-interoperability-solution-published) and [Lisk SDK v6.0.0 project board](https://github.com/orgs/LiskHQ/projects/10/views/4).

 We hope you enjoy building your proof-of-concept blockchain applications using the Lisk SDK, and shall look forward to receiving your feedback and contributions during the beta phase.